KaiHiwatari8/KaiHiwatari8/README.md

 ### Hi there 👋

 - 👨‍💻 I am Jay Prajapati.
 I am pursuing Bachelor's in Science with concentration in Computer Science.
-I am an enthusiast develop, meaning I cannot sit idle and do nothing.
+I am an enthusiast developer, meaning I cannot sit idle and do nothing.
 I code like I breathe.
 I like to make utility apps, even more if they are CLI apps.
 I am also a tech and space enthusiast.
 I like to spend time on LeetCode.

 - 🧗‍♂️ My role profiles include Data Scientist, Software engineer, Web-app developer, iOS developer, Python developer, Undergraduate Teaching Assistant, and UMD-CS Ambassador.